hbashton/VIIPER/docs/clients/rust.md

 ## Error Handling

-The SDK uses a custom `ViiperError` type for all errors:
+The client library uses a custom `ViiperError` type for all errors:

 ```rust
 use viiper_client::ViiperError;